Peter Goggins

 Lance Corporal Peter Goggins (1894 – 18 January 1917) was a British soldier who was executed for desertion during the First World War.
 His case later became a well publicised example of the injustices of British military discipline during the war, and he was pardoned in 2006.

 Biography

 Born in South Moor, Durham, Goggins was a miner who joined the 19th Battalion, Durham Light Infantry as a volunteer, although his occupation exempted him from conscription.
+Prior to serving overseas he had been promoted to the rank of Sergeant but was subsequently demoted after going absent without leave.